nemomobile/connectionagent/README.md

 connectionagent
 ===============

 Connectionagent is a daemon and declarative plugin for accessing connman's UserAgent.
-It allows multiple access to UserAgent
+It allows multiple access to UserAgent.

+The daemon and QtDeclarative plugin are licensed un ther LGPL.